About Vernon

 Criminal Records

-The criminal records system in Yuma County encompasses a range of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Yuma County Sheriff's Office and local police departments maintain these records, which are essential for background checks and legal proceedings.
+The criminal records system in Yuma County covers a range of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 Residents can request criminal background checks through the Colorado Bureau of Investigation, which provides statewide criminal history information.
-The bureau's services are accessible to Yuma County residents, offering a comprehensive view of an individual's criminal history within Colorado.
+The bureau's services are accessible to Yuma County residents, offering a view of an individual's criminal history within Colorado.

 Economy & Demographics

-Agriculture is a significant economic driver in Vernon, with the surrounding farmland playing a crucial role in the town's economic landscape.
+Agriculture is a significant economic driver in Vernon, with the surrounding farmland playing a crucial role in the town's economy.
 Local residents are employed in various agricultural-related industries, such as crop production, livestock farming, and food processing.
-Additionally, the presence of small businesses, including retail establishments and service providers, contribute to the local economy.
+The presence of small businesses, including retail establishments and service providers, contribute to the local economy.
+While Vernon's economy is primarily rural-based, the town's proximity to larger regional centers, such as Wray, provides access to a wider range of employment opportunities for its residents.

 Elections & Voter Records